-Crabgrass (Digitaria spp.) is one of the most pervasive, opportunistic weeds that homeowners will face.
-It likes to grow in thin areas and bare spots but will also appear in even the healthiest of lawns too.
-And let’s face it, crabgrass is ugly.
-Worse, it can harm other plants, so it must be dealt with immediately.
+Crabgrass is one of the most pervasive, opportunistic weeds that lawns face.
+It likes to grow in thin areas and bare spots, but will also appear in even the healthiest of lawns too.
 FACT: Crabgrass is a prolific annual weed that produce over 150,000 seeds per plant.

 There are many aggressive herbicides that will kill crabgrass, but there are also non-chemical methods that can be effective.
-After you’ve plucked up any young crabgrass shoots, here are a few things to try:
+After you’ve hand-pulled any young crabgrass you can, here are a few more things to try:

-The number one way to ensure crabgrass does not take over your lawn is to make sure the seeds cannot germinate.
-That boils down to following lawn care basics that will create a healthier, strong lawn that resistant to weeds.
+The number one way to ensure crabgrass does not take over your lawn is to make sure weed seeds don’t have the opportunity to germinate.
+That boils down to following lawn care basics that will create a healthier, strong lawn that is resistant to weeds.